TeslaH2O/tics-github-action/README.md

 ## Usage
 Add the `TiCS GitHub Action` to your workflow to launch TiCS code analysis and post the results of Quality Gating feature as part of your pull request.
-Below is an example of including the `TiCS GitHub Action` step as part of your workflow:
+Below is an example of how to include the `TiCS GitHub Action` step as part of your workflow:

 ```
 name: Main Workflow